 The biggest drawback of taking a leave of absence is that it isn’t concrete.
 We personally know that we aren’t coming back to our jobs.
 Especially not before 30 days is up, in my case.
 However, while our FIRE-itis (like senioritis, but for early retirement) is kicking in, our jobs are expecting us to do the same things, and sometimes more than what we’ve always done at work because they think we will be back.

 While our responsibilities should be winding down, our respective employers are trying to milk us for every last drop before we leave.
 We also don’t want to burn any bridges so we are doing our best to accommodate, while also maintaining a decent work life balance.
 Which to us is working none and life-ing a shit ton.

 Immediately quitting our jobs would’ve been fun short term, and would’ve been a spectacle.
 However, that type of thinking isn’t what got us to this point where we are job-optional.
 The freedom to choose whether to work or not is something that we don’t take lightly.
 We’ve hustled, made sacrifices, and stayed consistent on the path to financial independence.
 We weigh the pro’s and con’s of each decision, and make the choice as a team.
-This is why we’ve decided to forego out right quitting, and to get paid for a couple more weeks of our time which will help us transition into our version of early retirement.
+This is why we haven’t outright quit.
+We are being paid for a couple more weeks of our time which will help us transition into our version of early retirement.